Capillary hysteresis induced by gap-resolved meniscus dynamics on Faraday instability in Hele-Shaw cells: Introduction

 Progress in this direction was recently made by \citet{bongarzone2023revised}.
 Although Darcy's law accurately models unidirectional steady flows, its applicability to Faraday instability problem is limited by the inability to capture convective and unsteady inertial effects in periodically oscillating systems.
 Inspired by the application of a classical Womersley velocity profile in pulsating flows in a channel \citep{womersley1955method,san2012improved} and the foundational work on sloshing dynamics in Hele-Shaw cells \citep{viola2017sloshing}, \citet{bongarzone2023revised} proposed a revised gap-averaged Floquet analysis.
 The Poiseuille velocity profile was updated by the Womersley-like solution to Stokes boundary layer theory, resulting in a modified gap-averaged damping coefficient that accounts for oscillatory flow effects.
 Contact angle damping was taken into account with Hamraoui's model employed by \citet{li2019stability}.
 Comparison with experiments confirms that their predictions of the instability threshold are remarkably improved, revealing that Darcy's law indeed underestimates the effective gap-averaged damping.
 Based on this oscillatory Stokes flow approximation, we have developed a fully viscous theory and found that bulk viscous dissipation plays a negligible role in linear stability analysis \citep{li2024stability}, while Hamraoui's model was maintained when dealing with the dynamic contact angle.
 These analyses demonstrate that Stokes boundary layer theory yields a more accurate description of the gap flow.
-However, this transverse flow approximation also introduces an unexpected detuning, which was reported by \citet{bongarzone2023revised}, appearing as a characteristic shift in the response frequency.
-This can also be reflected in the dispersion relation.
-It should be noted that this anomalous detuning was not observed by \citet{li2019stability}, implying that Hamraoui's dynamic contact angle model probably conflicts with the oscillatory Stokes boundary layer.
+Furthermore, this transverse flow approximation introduces a justifiable detuning, which was reported by \citet{bongarzone2023revised}, characterized by a shift in the response frequency, also manifested in the dispersion relation.
+Through a series of experiments in a thin annular container, they confirmed how Darcy's law fails to capture this frequency detuning, which is essential for accurately predicting the locations of Faraday tongues.
+This detuning, however, was not observed in rectangle Hele-Shaw cell experiments \citep{li2019stability}, suggesting that additional compensating effects may have been overlooked, and a possible incompatibility between Hamraoui's dynamic contact angle model and the oscillatory Stokes boundary layer may also exist.

 The effect of dynamic contact angle, which has been neglected in many literature \citep{rajchenbach2011new,pradenas2017slanted,li2018faraday,rachik2023effects}, was first taken into account by \citet{li2019stability} when deriving the amplitude equation, embracing a model proposed by \citet{hamraoui2000can}: